-Bethel Financial Aid Office
+Bethel Office of Financial Aid

-Where is the Office of Financial Aid located, and what are the office hours?
+Where is the Office of Financial Aid located and what are the office hours?

-The Office of Financial Aid is located on the 5th floor of the Anderson Center (2 Pine Tree Drive) in the same suite as the Business Office.
-We are available for walk-in or scheduled meetings from 9 a.m.-4 p.m.
-During the fall and spring terms, we will have a financial aid counselor available on campus (3900 Bethel Drive) for walk-in or scheduled appointments on Wednesdays and Thursdays from 9 a.m.-4 p.m. in the Student Services Hub in the Clausen Center (CC322).
+During the fall and spring terms, we will have a financial aid counselor available on campus (3900 Bethel Drive) for walk-in or scheduled appointments on Wednesdays and Thursdays from 9am-4pm in the Student Services Hub in the Clausen Center (CC314D).

-We are available via phone, email and virtual or in-person meetings.
-To schedule a meeting, please use our online Scheduling Tool.
+How can I contact the Office of Financial Aid and/or set up a time to meet with my financial aid counselor?
+We are available via phone, email, virtual and in-person meetings.
+To schedule a meeting, please use our online scheduling tool.
 Once we receive your request, your financial aid counselor will be in touch with you via email to schedule a meeting.

 How do I submit confidential information to the Office of Financial Aid?

-Please use our secure upload link to submit documents.
-Important Note: Some specific verification documents (i.e., Identity and Statement of Educational Purpose) will be required to be mailed to our office.
+Important note: Some specific verification documents (i.e., Identity and Statement of Educational Purpose) will be required to be mailed to our office.

 Please mail your financial forms to: